 Mouse support changes how scroll and selection events are divided between tmux, the terminal emulator, and programs inside a pane.
-Full-screen tools such as vim, less, or man may keep mouse events for themselves, and terminal-emulator scrollback or text selection may behave differently until mouse mode is turned off again.
+When mouse is on, tmux receives mouse events as a group instead of letting the terminal keep only selected behaviors.
+Full-screen tools such as vim, less, or man may still take mouse events for themselves while they are active.

 Related: How to reload the tmux config